WuhDaFak/Internet-Speed-Tweak/README.md

-# Internet Speed Tweak batch script by thepcwiz101 aka SpeedUpThatComputer.
+# Internet Speed Tweak script by thepcwiz101 aka SpeedUpThatComputer.

 A batch script on windows that improves internet connection speed.